ceruleandeep/SillyTavern-Emma/README.md

 * Enabled: whether Emma is enabled.
 * Editor: the shell command that launches your IDE.
+* GitHub username: your GitHub username, if any.
+Used to set the `homePage` field in the extension's manifest so that when the time comes, you can publish your extension.
 * Extensions Base Path: the path to the `scripts/extensions/third-party` directory in your SillyTavern installation.
 Only used for the "no auto-open" fallback.

 <img width="400" alt="emma-config" src="https://github.com/user-attachments/assets/70a5aa8a-4932-492c-98d0-28c38dedd2ed">